voxpupuli/puppet-autofs/README.md

 Data type: Boolean

-Whether or not to replace the mapfile if it already exists.
+Whether to replace the mapfile if it already exists.

 Default: `true`